Arithmetic Properties of Odd Ranks and $k$-Marked Odd Durfee Symbols: Introduction and Main Results

 where

 and

-Ramanujan discovered the following beautiful congruences:
+Ramanujan \cite{Ramanujan-1919,Ramanujan-1920} discovered the following beautiful congruences:

+These congruences are now known as the Ramanujan congruences.
+Since their appearance, there have been numerous studies concerning arithmetic properties of combinatorial functions.
+These functions usually appear as coefficients for some $q$-series arising from combinatorics.
+There is no general method for proving congruences for such $q$-series, except in some cases such as when the $q$-series is closely related to modular forms.
+In most cases, we need clever $q$-series manipulations as well as $q$-series identities.
+For more introduction on this background, see \cite{Andrews-book} or \cite{Berndt}.

-In order to explain Ramanujan's congruences combinatorially, Dyson \cite{Dyson} introduced the concept of rank.
+In order to explain Ramanujan's congruences \eqref{pn-mod5}-\eqref{pn-mod11} combinatorially, Dyson \cite{Dyson} introduced a statistic called the rank.
 The rank of a partition is defined as its largest part minus the number of parts.
 Let $N(m,n)$ denote the number of partitions of $n$ with rank $m$, and let $N(a,M;n)$ denote the number of partitions of $n$ with rank $\equiv a$ (mod $M$).
 It is well known that

 Dyson \cite{Dyson} conjectured that for $(r,M)\in \{(4,5), (5,7) \}$, $0\le a \le M-1$ and $n\ge 0$,